 Welcome to Texas Health Arlington Memorial Hospital

-Texas Health Arlington Memorial Hospital has a rich history in North Texas.
-As a Level IV Trauma Center, Cycle III Chest Pain Center and Primary Stroke Center, we offer the communities of Arlington, Kennedale, Pantego, Mansfield and Grand Prairie advanced life-saving care close to home.
-The hospital is also certified by the Texas Department of State Health Services as a Level III Neonatal Intensive Care Unit, providing specialized care to our tiniest patients.
+Texas Health Arlington Memorial Hospital has a rich history in North Texas as a Level III Trauma Center, Advanced Acute Heart Attack Ready Center and Advanced Primary Stroke Center, serving the communities of Arlington, Kennedale, Dalworthington Gardens, Pantego, Mansfield and Grand Prairie advanced life-saving care close to home.
+The hospital services include comprehensive cardiac care, women’s services with full-service breast center and advanced imaging, joint replacement, orthopedics, rehabilitation services, cancer services, and advanced wound care.
+The hospital is also certified by the Texas Department of State Health Services as an advanced Level III Maternal and Level III Neonatal Intensive Care Unit, providing specialized care to our tiniest patients.

 Parking & Transportation

 Free parking is available for all patients and visitors on the Texas Health Arlington Memorial Hospital campus.

 For more information on where parking is available, view or print a copy of the campus map.

 For safety reasons, latex balloons or other latex products are not allowed (mylar balloons are allowed).

 6:30 a.m. - 2:30 p.m.

 Location: First Floor, Between Elevators B & C